-Sheriff Jim Hart has been working closely with County Law Enforcement Chiefs, the County Health Officer and other Governmental Agencies, following the updated Regional Shelter in Place Order set forth by Governor Gavin Newsome.
+Sheriff Jim Hart has been working closely with County Law Enforcement Chiefs, the County Health Officer and other Governmental Agencies, following ongoing guidance and restrictions from the California Department of Public Health.

 This is an unprecedented emergency and our response is fluid based on the latest health directives and situations we encounter.

 To date we have modified our operations accordingly:

 - Patrol Division personnel and Detectives shall wear face coverings when making direct contact with all individuals.